jonathanwd/github_demo/README.md

 * Run DumpIt: `DumpIt.exe /OUTPUT image.dmp`

 ## Retrieve Password Using Volatility
-* Copy the memory image "image.dmp" to the folder containing "volatility_2.6_win64_standalone.exe".
+* Copy the memory image "image.dmp" to the folder containing "volatility-2.5.standalone.exe".

+### Find the Volatility profile
-* To retrieve the password you will need to know the volatility profile (the profile is based on the operating system and service pack version, it should be "Win7SP1x64" for the "IE11 on Win7" VM).
+* Run `volatility-2.5.standalone.exe -f image.dmp imageinfo` to find the profile (based on the operating system and service pack version, "Win7SP1x86" in the examples below).

 ### Dump Registry Hives
-* Run  `volatility_2.6_win64_standalone.exe -f image.dmp --profile=Win7SP1x64 hivelist` to see the registry hive offsets.
+* Run  `volatility-2.5.standalone.exe -f image.dmp --profile=Win7SP1x86 hivelist` to see the registry hive offsets.
-* We will need the SYSTEM (-y) and SAM (-s) virtual offests (0xfffff8a000024010 and 0xfffff8a00278c010 in the example below).
+* We will need the SYSTEM (-y) and SAM (-s) virtual offests (0x87a1c008 and 0x8a4299c8 in the example below).

 ### Dump Password Hashes
-* Run `volatility_2.6_win64_standalone.exe -f image.dmp --profile=Win7SP1x64 hashdump -y 0xfffff8a000024010 -s 0xfffff8a00278c010 > hashes.txt` to dump the password hashes.
+* Run `volatility-2.5.standalone.exe -f image.dmp --profile=Win7SP1x86 hashdump -y 0x87a1c008 -s 0x8a4299c8 > hashes.txt` to dump the password hashes.
 Be sure to replace the virtual offsets with the ones you found in the previous step.
 * View the hashes in the command prompt: `type hashes.txt`
 * Copy the hashes to https://crackstation.net/ to crack the passwords (the NTLM hash is the part between the third colon and the final three colons).